ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

     type: SSD
 ```

-The example configuration files provided with the YDB Kubernetes operator contain this section, and it does not need to be changed.
+The example configuration files provided with the {{ ydb-short-name }} Kubernetes operator contain this section, and it does not need to be changed.

 ## hosts: Static cluster nodes {#hosts}